najnesnaj/platformio-id107-buttonless-dfu/README.md

 -------------------------------------------------------------
-you will these modified SDK 12.3 files under directory nordic
+you will find these modified SDK 12.3 files under directory nordic
 -------------------------------------------------------------

 in order to get to buttonless DFU I modified the bootloader